The Fashion Studio: Portfolio Development

 - use conventional and digital techniques to develop and present your ideas; and

-- utilize Cornell's renowned resources and technologies, including 3D body scanners.
+- utilize Cornell's renowned resources and technologies, including a laser cutter and 3D body scanner.

 During the first week, you'll explore the use of conventional and digital materials through a series of projects aimed at introducing design concepts.
 You'll also learn about fashion trend resources, conducting research for your designs, and the basics of Photoshop for fashion design.

-In the second week, you'll have the opportunity to scan your body using the Cornell Body Scanner.
+In the second week, you'll have the opportunity to scan your body using Cornell's body scanner and laser cutter to better understand the use of technology in the apparel industry.
 In the interest of building on inspiration for your designs, you will also work with objects from the Cornell Costume and Textile Collection and the Herbert F. Johnson Museum of Art on Cornell's campus.

 Cornell's Department of Fiber Science and Apparel Design (FSAD) is the only department of its kind in the Ivy League.
 It’s dedicated to exploring